 In its 18 years of history, the Tuscan Team acts as a true “Cantera” of talents, making numerous riders grow, who will then find space and confirmation later on in official Teams.
 From Aleix Espargaro to Ben Spies, from Andrea Iannone to Danilo Petrucci, passing through Redding up to Pirro, there are numerous examples that testify to the goodness of the Pramac Racing program.

-The last seasons are under the banner of the Australian Jack Miller, who does not deny the tradition and who after two good years in the Italian team is promoted to Official Ducati rider for 2021.
+The last few seasons are marked by the Australian Jack Miller, who does not deny tradition and who after two good years in the Italian team is promoted to Official Ducati rider for 2021.
 It is therefore the turn of the French Zarco, author of good performances. previous year on the Bolognese bike, and the rookie Jorge Martin, arriving from Moto2.

 Team Manager: Paolo Campinoti (ITA) – Francesco Guidotti (ITA)